| |

 more interesting material on the given subject, the presentations

+can also be based on those.
 Note 2: Some papers may contain analytical calculations.
 For

 preparing the